The Mary Parrish Center

 - Demonstrated ability to understand and implement best practices around services for at-risk individuals and families.

-- Experience in providing advocacy or other equivalent experience working with individuals affected by complex traumas.
+- Experience in providing direct services to individuals affected by complex traumas.

-- A working knowledge of housing, real estate, tenant and landlord rights, and responsibilities is preferred.
+- A working knowledge of domestic violence services and Nashville’s Continuum of Care is preferred.

-- People-oriented with demonstrated ability to build rapport and gain trust with individuals from diverse backgrounds.
+- People-oriented with a demonstrated ability to build rapport and gain trust with individuals from diverse backgrounds.

 - Ability to work effectively under pressure.